movingname/vulysisBugBounty/readme.md

 2. MongoDB

-**Bugs discovered in the paper**:
+**Paper Errata**:

 [1] In Table 1, we wrote that Facebook's bug bounty program does not disclose vulnerability reports.
-Well after submitting the camera-ready version of the paper, we found out that Facebook maintain a list of their vulnerability reports disclosed by white hats.
+Well after submitting the camera-ready version of the paper, we found out that Facebook maintain a list of their vulnerability reports disclosed through white hats' blogs.
 So in a sense, Facebook does partially disclose reports.

 The link for Facebook vulnerability disclosure: